GrosSacASac/JavaScript-Set-Up/general/html-streaming/readme.md

 ## Leveraging HTML Streaming for Real Time Web Apps

 Extending the previous example, it is possible to display any real time data that the server receives while the connection is open.
 To demonstrate this, two routes are created: `controller` and `viewer`.
 Controller contains an `<input type="number">` that uses web sockets to send its last value when it change.
 Viewer, displays that last value using HTML streaming *without* web sockets.
-The problem is that old values are still in there, because old nodes are not removed.
+The problem is that old values are still in there, because old nodes are not removed. `npm run demo2`

 ## Using CSS to hide previous values